Sabina085/probabilistic-graphical-models/README.md

 # probabilistic-graphical-models
-A part of the coursework for the PGM class
+A part of the coursework for the PGM class, Master MVA, ENS Paris-Saclay